inspec/inspec-aws/docs/resources/aws_api_gateway_deployment.md

 The identifier of the deployment resource to get information about.

-For additional information, see the [AWS ApiGateway Deployment documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-deployment.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::Deployment` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-deployment.html).

 ## Properties